5735 Menzies Road. (we are a farm store)

 4-6 jar sizes to choose from. (prices vary for different flavours.
 Price range $5 – $25 for individual jars)

 REFILLS: Bring your own refillable container and get a discount. $15/kg Three Flavours are available for refills.
-Clover, Blueberry and Wildflower.
+Clover, plus 2 others that vary.

 - Farm Honey